A Projective Model Structure on Pro Simplicial Sheaves, and the Relative \'Etale Homotopy Type: Weak Right Quillen Functors

 \section{Weak Right Quillen Functors}

-In this section we will discuss a natural notion of a morphism between weak fibration categories, which we call a \emph{weak right Quillen functor}.
-We then prove, that a weak right Quillen functor between pro admissible weak fibration categories, gives rise to a right Quillen functor between the corresponding model structures on the pro categories.
+In this section we discuss a natural notion of a morphism between weak fibration categories, which we call a \emph{weak right Quillen functor}.
+We discuss when a weak right Quillen functor between homotopically small pro admissible weak fibration categories gives rise to a right Quillen functor between the corresponding model structures on the pro categories.

-\begin{define} Let $F:\mcal{D}\to \mcal{C}$ be a functor, between two weak fibration categories.
-Then $F$ will be called a \emph{weak right Quillen functor} if $F$ commutes with finite limits, and preserves fibrations and trivial fibrations. \end{define} \begin{rem} If $F:\mcal{D}\to \mcal{C}$ is a weak right Quillen functor between \emph{model} categories, then $F$ is not necessarily a right Quillen functor, since $F$ is only assumed to commute with finite limits, not arbitrary limits. \end{rem} The main fact we want to prove about weak right Quillen functors is the following: \begin{prop} Let $F:\mcal{D}\to \mcal{C}$ be a weak right Quillen functor between two pro admissible weak fibration categories.
-Then prolongation of $F$ induces a Quillen adjunction of the form:
+\begin{define} Let $F:\mcal{D}\to \mcal{C}$ be a functor between two weak fibration categories.
+Then $F$ is called a \emph{weak right Quillen functor} if $F$ commutes with finite limits, and preserves fibrations and trivial fibrations. \end{define}

+\begin{rem} If $F:\mcal{D}\to \mcal{C}$ is a weak right Quillen functor between \emph{model} categories then $F$ is not necessarily a right Quillen functor since $F$ is not assumed to have a left adjoint. \end{rem}

+The main fact we want to prove about weak right Quillen functors is the following:

+\begin{prop} Let $F:\mcal{D}\to \mcal{C}$ be a weak right Quillen functor between two homotopically small pro admissible weak fibration categories.
+Then the prolongation of $F$